erwtokritos/zero-shot-classification-examples/README.md

 ### Project setup
 The structure of this repo is simple because the investigation is organised into Jupyter notebooks.
-Interested users can replicate the experiments by creating a Python 3 environment (virtualenv, Pipenv, ...) and installing the following dependencies:
+You can replicate the experiments by creating a Python 3 environment (virtualenv, Pipenv, ...) and installing the following dependencies:

 - `tensorflow`